 Once you're settled into your new home in Arizona, it's time to get out and discover what Scottsdale has to offer.
 No matter your interests, there's something for everyone here:

-• Arts and culture: Scottsdale features a variety of museums and cultural arts centers, including the Western Spirit: Scottsdale's Museum of the West, Penske Racing Museum, Cosanti, Wonderspaces Arizona, and Main Street Arts District.
+• Arts and culture: Scottsdale is home to museums and cultural arts centers like the Western Spirit: Scottsdale's Museum of the West, Penske Racing Museum, Cosanti, Wonderspaces Arizona, and Main Street Arts District.

-• Outdoor recreation: The city’s Chaparral Park, Xeriscape Garden, McCormick-Stillman Railroad Park, and Scottsdale Artists' School Rose Garden — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.
+• Outdoor recreation: The city's Chaparral Park, Xeriscape Garden, McCormick-Stillman Railroad Park, and Scottsdale Artists' School Rose Garden — among other sites — are great places to hike, ride bikes, or just enjoy nature.'

-• Sports: Grab a seat and root for the home team during an Scottsdale Scorpions (MiLB) game.
+• Sports: Catch a live game and cheer on the home team at an Scottsdale Scorpions (MiLB) game.

 FAQ